clewisdavis/The-Joy-of-React/course-notes.md

 ```

 - Use `Object.entries(COUNTRIES)` to get the data.
-- Then you can use that with `map()` to interate over all the countries.
-- And use desctruturing, to get variables the array.
 - `countryNames` is an array of arrays.
 Every array inside has exactly two items.
+First one is the ID, key of the object, and the second item is the value.
+- The ID, keys are the unique identifier for each country.
+This is what we are going to use in our React state.
+- Then you can use that with `map()` to interate over all the countries.
+- And use desctructuring, to get variables the array.
+- Remember, `countryName` is an array of an array, and every array has exaclty two items. `['US', 'United States']`
+- First item is going to be the country code, `'CA'`
+- Second item is the country label, like `'Canada'`

 ```JAVASCRIPT
 // ['CA', 'Canada'], you can desctrucutre that data and use it in your function.